What types of gambling are legal in Rhode Island?

 This list shows the types of gambling found in Rhode Island and where to find it:

-- Lottery (scratch-offs, keno and lotto sales at retailers)
+- Lottery (scratch-offs and keno online or in-person; lotto sales at retailers)

 - Slots, video poker and table games (at the state’s two video lottery casinos)